petrroll/mff-stuff/EVA2/notes.md

     - simmulated growth of network of connections: not scalable, attepts for evo. robotics
     - Celuar encoding: GP is a program how to grow a network via ops: add neuron, split, swap synapse, ...

+    - other than architecture one can evolve:
+        - initial weights, activation functions (GP), ...

 NEAT
 - K. Stanley 2002 = neuroevolution of augmenting topologies